top of page

 But another answer is to look to the end of Ecclesiastes, where we read "Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.
 For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil."
 (Ecclesiastes 12:13-14).
 From this, there are only two logical conclusions.

 The first is that God is unjust.
 This conclusion, which is of course repugnant, can be drawn from the apparent absence of justice in the world.
-Every work is not brought into judgement here.
+Every work is not brought into judgment here.
 The wicked often prosper, sometimes because of their wickedness.
 The righteous suffer, sometimes even because of their righteousness.
-Thus, the second conclusion is this isn't the end of it.
+If God will bring every work, and even secret things into judgment, the only logical conclusion is He doesn't do it here.
 When the wicked die, they receive due penalty in Hell.
 When the righteous die, they receive due reward in Heaven.
 How different is this argument from the one I made earlier?
 Animals suffer injustice too, so is it not logical that they should receive justice in the afterlife?
+And since they technically cannot sin, does logic not dictate there is only reward available?

 The fall and its reversal

 And this is just as history comes to a close.
 This will not be the end.
 As Peter tells us, the very elements will melt in a fervent heat (2 Peter 3:10-12).
 After that?
 God will make all things new (Revelation 21:5).
 Now of course, we know this doesn't cover everything.
 Marriage, for example, will not be in Heaven (Matthew 22:30; Mark 12:25; Luke 20:35-36).
 We know this because we're explicitly told as much.
 But we can figure out the reason for this: Why would we even need marriage, since we will all have a very deep relationship with each other, and with God?
 And we would have no need to reproduce, either.
-So why would we need marriage?
+So marriage is logically redundant, even being made hopelessly complicated by questions such as the one posed by the Sadducees.

 But we are not explicitly told there will be no animals.
 In fact, given that Christ Himself will be returning on a horse (Revelation 19:11), it seems all but explicit that there will be.
-I even feel it would be particularly poetic if this white horse was the very first stallion to rise from the dirt in Eden, but let's not be too speculative.
+I even feel it would be particularly poetic if this white horse was either the very first stallion to rise from the dirt in Eden, or the resurrected colt upon whom He rode.
+But let's not be too speculative.

-Nevertheless, we are not told there will be no animals, we see no reason to remove the animals, we have umpteen other reasons to believe God cares for, and would likely raise, the animals, the animals are called "very good" and were initially immortal prior to the fall, why would we assume "I make all things new" would not include the animals?
+Nevertheless, we are not told there will be no animals, we see no reason to remove the animals, we have umpteen other reasons to believe God cares for, and would likely raise, the animals, the animals are called "very good", and were initially immortal prior to the fall.
+With all of this in mind, why would we assume "I make all things new" would not include the animals?
 Why would He not restore such an integral part of His original creation?

 Crumbs for the dogs